Mahoto Watanabe: Legal troubles

 On June 2, 2019, Watanabe was arrested on suspicion of battery.
 He had reportedly beat a female acquaintance and stomped on her face during an argument while he was intoxicated.
 On June 19, 2019, he issued an apology and also claimed he reconciled with the victim.
-On July 18, 2019, UUUM later stated that Watanabe's activities would be suspended, including Kaiware Hummer's appearance at A-nation 2019.
+On July 18, 2019, Uuum later stated that Watanabe's activities would be suspended, including Kaiware Hummer's appearance at A-nation 2019.
 Instead, he would be doing clerical work within the agency until December 31, 2019, though there were no immediate plans of him returning in January 2020.
 During this period, he was also prohibited from drinking.

 On January 21, 2021, the same day where Watanabe announced his marriage to Yui Imaizumi, Japanese YouTuber Korekore posted a live stream video where a 15-year-old girl alleged Watanabe had solicited nude photos from her and then blackmailed her with them, with screenshots of private messages from November 2020.
-On January 22, 2021, UUUM announced that Watanabe confirmed the reports and was dismissed from the agency.
+On January 22, 2021, Uuum announced that Watanabe confirmed the reports and was dismissed from the agency.
 The victim later contacted the police, which resulted in Watanabe being arrested on suspicion of forced child prostitution and possession of child pornography on March 17, 2021 after investigation.
 He was released on April 2, 2021 and indicted by the Tokyo Metropolitan Police Department on April 22 of the same year.
 On June 14, 2021, he was fined ¥500,000.

+On March 22, 2024, Watanabe was arrested on suspicion of allegedly assaulting his ex-wife, including pushing her to the ground, on March 21.